New Zealand Defeats South Africa to Reach Men's T20 World Cup Final

 Key Facts

-- New Zealand beat South Africa by nine wickets in the Men's T20 World Cup semi-final.
+- New Zealand defeated South Africa to reach the Men's T20 World Cup final.

-- Finn Allen scored an unbeaten century in the match, according to BBC News and CNA.
+- Finn Allen scored an unbeaten century in the match.

-- Finn Allen broke a T20 World Cup record for fastest century, according to The Independent.
+- Finn Allen set a new T20 World Cup record during the match.

 What Happened

 New Zealand secured a place in the Men's T20 World Cup final by defeating South Africa by nine wickets.
-According to BBC News and CNA, Finn Allen scored an unbeaten century, and The Independent reported he broke the record for fastest century in the tournament.
-South Africa batted first but were unable to defend their total.
+Finn Allen scored an unbeaten century and set a tournament record.

 Why It Matters